Understanding Inventory Shrinkage (And, Tips to Control it)

 Sometimes, the inventory may disappear off the shelves and cannot be matched to any of the other causes of inventory shrinkage.
 Unknown causes represent a significant percentage of total inventory shrinkage.
 A company should have an allowance for such a thing as well, especially in large organizations.

 Sub-standard storage areas and unskilled workers make the company take a hit due to inventory shrinkage.
 Natural calamities can ruin stocks.
 Even a normal roof leak can cause severe damage to the inventory.
 If water-logged goods are there it gets damaged due to improper maintenance of the warehouse.
 Apart from these human errors, natural calamities like violent storms can destroy the whole warehouse.
 Again, the chance of goods getting damages arises while the shipping process, or from movement inside the storage area.
 Insects, rodents can be another cause of infesting perishable goods, thus proper sanitation is important.
 So skilled and specialists are essential for every job in the warehouse to reduce shrinkage due to handling goods improperly.

 How to Prevent Inventory Shrinkage?

 Cross Check System

-The first thing any organization does is implement multiple layers of quality check and verification.
-Assign more than one employee to important assignments such as signing invoices, recording stock and accepting stock.
+The first thing any organization does is to implement multiple layers of quality checks and verification.
+Assign more than one employee to important assignments such as signing invoices, recording stock, and accepting stock.
 The second person ensures that any crucial details are not missed out on or any inaccuracy is there.
 It also helps eliminate fraud.